 for his moving choral work with orchestra, “Peace, My Heart.”
 Hamilton is an award-winning composer whose music has been published and recorded around the globe.

 So, our thanks to the many composers who not only met the challenge, but provided our judges with the difficult task of picking a winner from so many amazing entries.
 It confirmed our thoughts that there are musicians everywhere who braved the isolation of 2020 with creativity and heart.
 Cheers to creators everywhere who, when faced with difficulty, respond with beauty.
 We salute you!

 More about The Chorale...

 Things may look (and sound) a little different, but we think you will enjoy what we have in store.

-The Huntsville Master Chorale is conducting our 2020-21 concert year with virtual auditions and online rehearsals.
-We are featuring a series of virtual performances, bringing beautiful choral music right into your living room.
-And our annual Composition Contest is going on as planned, but this year we are opening it up to participants across the US and Canada.
-The winner gets the $1,000 prize and The Chorale will perform the winning piece in an upcoming concert.
+The Huntsville Master Chorale has conducted our 2020-21 concert year with virtual auditions and online rehearsals.
+We have featured a series of virtual performances, bringing beautiful choral music right into your living room.
+And our annual Composition Contest was opened up to participants across the US and Canada with an amazing response.

-We hope to be performing live in the spring, but our number one priority is to keep both our singers and audiences safe.
-We will reevaluate in the coming months, but our fervent hope is to celebrate 2021 with big band music at Mosaic of Love and a final concert in May.
+We hope to be performing live in 2021, but our number one priority is to celebrate in October with big band music at our annual fundraiser, Mosaic of Love.
 However, if we have learned anything recently, it is to remain flexible and creative.
 Stay tuned...

 In the meantime, enjoy our latest offering, A Song of Hope and Peace, written by Gertrude San Souci (1873-1913) with words by Edward Lockton (1876-1940).